 When you make cold brew coffee, you let the grounds soak in cold water for 12-24 hours, which extracts all of the flavors and caffeine from the bean.

 Cold brew coffee is typically about twice as strong as regular coffee because it doesn’t have the heat-induced dilution that hot-made coffee does.
-That means that if you typically drink a cup of coffee with around 100 mg of caffeine, you’ll get around 200 mg of caffeine from a cup of cold brew.
+That means if you typically drink a cup of coffee with around 100 mg of caffeine, you’ll get around 200 mg from a cup of cold brew.

 How Much Caffeine Is In Cold Brew?